mkerr94/fortune-and-dust-wiki/wiki/People & Organisations/NPCs/Jessie 'Doc' Lawrence.md

 In [[Session 17]], the players take Jessie to see the sealed bedroom of [[Ignatius 'Nate' Barnett|Ignatius]] and [[Evangeline Barnett|Evangeline]] Barnett – and show her [[The Black Fluid]] which has enveloped the door.
 Jessie displays a keen interest in the biology of the fluid and theorises that it is all part of a single organism.
 She reveals that, when Evangeline Barnett fell sick, she was brought to Jessie's surgery first – and that the initial stages of her illness were near identical to the current symptoms being displayed by Sel

 In [[Session 22]], after learning from [[Rel-se]] that the bead left by whoever broke into [[Slim Ed]]'s ranch belonged to Jessie, the Players discover that she has been behind many of the terrible events in [[Clement's Hollow]].
 When Evangeline fell sick, they brought her to Jessie first.
 Terrified by the sickness that had taken hold of Evangeline, Jessie took a sample and began to work on creating a vaccine by combining the black fluid with extracts from the [[Lenitium Florana]] flower.
 Unsuccessfully attempting to administer it to local wildlife, Jessie inadvertently created the [[Mutant Hounds]] and the [[Mutant Lake-Lizards]].
 She then released some of Slim Ed's cattle hoping that the creatures would satiate themselves on this easy prey rather than attacking the townsfolk or the [[Marismente]].
 She also tested her solution on Thomias Blake, leading to his infection.
 While the Players are at the Marismente camp during Session 22, Holden Smith learns from Issy that she has observed Jessie sneaking out in the middle of the night.
 He confronts Jessie, but she poisons Holden and Alvina with poisoned tea and milk.
 The players find her having administered herself with the failed vaccine, which transforms her into a terrifying mutated exaggeration of her Firbolg self.

+In [[Session 24]], the players defeat Jessie’s mutated form in an epic battle in the streets of Clement’s Hollow.
+Finally slain by a Moonbeam from [[Amotti]], she reverts to her natural Firbolg form and falls from the roof of [[Tryst's General Store]].

 # Description